Last Updated on 25th February 2023

 - Power saving mode

-Using an ethernet cable instead of wifi, if not all of the time, most of the time will get you a lower and more stable ping in games like Rainbow Six Siege.
-I understand that sometimes it may not be possible for you to connect via an ethernet cable.
-If that’s the case, then you may consider moving your computer or laptop closer to your router to have a better and more stable connection.
+Using a wired connection instead of wifi, if not all of the time, most of the time will get you a lower and more stable ping in Rainbow Six Siege.
+I understand that sometimes it may not be possible for you to connect to your network via an Ethernet cable.
+If that’s the case, then you may consider moving your computer or laptop closer to your router to have a better and more stable connection or getting a better gaming router.

 Step 4 – Configure the Windows Update delivery settings